at-cg/ds221-2025/README.md

 ### Q1.
 You are given a list of parcels, where each parcel is represented by its ID and weight.
 Some parcels may appear more than once in the list (i.e., duplicate IDs).
 Two parcels with the same parcel ID but different weights should be considered duplicates.

-Your task is to detect all duplicate parcels and return the minimum weight occurrence of each duplicate parcel in the specified output format.
+Your task is to detect all duplicate parcels and return the minimum weight occurrence of each duplicate parcel in sorted order of ids in the specified output format.

 - Complete the function named **question_one** in the code template.
 - The function syntax, input format, and output format are described in the `function_syntax.md` file.